ramirezraph/TimeClockSoftware/README.md

 # Celltech - Time Clock Software

 Celltech is a time clock windows system developed using VisualBasic and MS Access as database.
-This is a school project in Bulacan State University, and the main goal of the project is to automate the attendance checking of a site engineer.
+This is a school project during my sophomore year in Bulacan State University.
+The main goal of the project is to automate the attendance checking of a site engineer.

 ## Setup